 a.
 The Planning Division may amend the submittal requirements from time to time by publishing new submittal requirements.
+2. Situations will occur when all of the listed submittal requirements will not be neede

 2. Situations will occur when all of the listed submittal requirements will not be needed and situations when items not listed as submittal requirements will be needed in order for the Town to have sufficient information to fully evaluate the impacts of a development application.
 The Planning Division is therefore authorized to determine, based on the nature of a development application, whether to waive submittal requirements or require additional submittal requirements that are not addressed in the published submittal requirements."